Welcome to Turning Your Cruising Dreams Into Reality podcasts.

 Click here to listen via your favourite podcast provider or scroll down (or jump) to the category you prefer:

-Come with me on a journey to Suwarrow, an island in the northern group of the Cook Islands in the south Pacific Ocean.
+No Strangers Here – come with me on a journey to Suwarrow, an island in the northern group of the Cook Islands in the south Pacific Ocean.
 We sailed there a few years ago and it is a particularly special place.

-The cruising lifestyle isn’t a lazy way to live – if you want to be successful at it.
+The Cruising Lifestyle – the cruising lifestyle isn’t a lazy way to live – if you want to be successful at it.
 This story is a “typical” (if typical exists!) day on anchor in San Diego.
 Life on board is like occupational therapy; as long as you accept it as such it is mostly smooth sailing.
 You still have to live with your partner, and more pertinent but often not considered – you still have to live with yourself.

 Blue Water Women – Come on a journey with several other women, who share some sailing tips, advice, and inspiration.